 If you were operating as a sole proprietor and incorporate your business, add a business partner or purchase or inherit an existing business, or you are now operating as a sole proprietorship, you will need a new EIN.

-There are also many instances in which existing corporations, partnerships, and limited liability corporations need to apply for a new EIN; you can learn more about some of these situations in "When Your Business Needs a New Employer ID Number."
+There are also many instances in which existing corporations, partnerships, and limited liability corporations need to apply for a new EIN.

-Who Needs One, How To Apply For An EIN and What They Are Used For in Business
+Who Needs One and What They Are Used for in Business

 The majority of women business owners in the private sector own sole proprietorships.
 This type of business structure may not require an employee identification number (EIN) from the Internal Revenue Service (IRS), but it is still a good idea to get one if you plan to have employees.